namnewyork21/Statistics/README.md

 # Statistics
-This file contains a series of notebooks I have created to explore statistics.
+This folder contains a series of notebooks I have created to explore statistics.